-In the Internet today, traffic management spans congestion control (at end hosts), routing protocols (on routers), and traffic engineering (by network operators).
-Historically, this division of functionality evolved organically.
+Abstract-Traffic management is the adaptation of source rates and routing to efficiently utilize network resources.
+Traffic management today includes congestion control, routing and traffic engineering.
 In this paper, we perform a top-down redesign of traffic management using recent innovations in optimization theory.
-First, we propose an objective function that captures the goals of end users and network operators.
-Using all known optimization decomposition techniques, we generate four distributed algorithms that divide traffic over multiple paths based on feedback from the network links.
-Combining the best features of the algorithms, we construct TRUMP: a traffic management protocol that is distributed, adaptive, robust, flexible and easy to manage.
-Further, TRUMP can operate based on implicit feedback about packet loss and delay.
-We show that using optimization decompositions as a foundation, simulations as a building block, and human intuition as a guide can be a principled approach to protocol design.
+First, we propose a new objective function that captures the goals of both end users and network operators.
+Second, using various optimization decomposition techniques, we generate four distributed algorithms that divide traffic over multiple paths based on feedback from the network links.
+These distributed algorithms are provably stable and optimal.
+Third, combining the best features of these distributed algorithms, we construct TRUMP: a new traffic management protocol that is distributed, adaptive, robust, flexible and easy to manage.
+Packet-level simulations show TRUMP behaves well with realistic topologies, feedback delays, capacities, and traffic loads.
+Overall, we show that using optimization decomposition as a foundation, simulations as a building block, and engineering intuition as a guide can be a principled approach to protocol design.

-1. INTRODUCTION
+I. INTRODUCTION

-Traffic management is the adaptation of source rates and routing to efficiently use network resources.
+Traffic management is the adaptation of source rates and routing to achieve the goals of users and operators.
 Traffic management has three players: users, routers, and operators.
 In today's Internet, users run congestion control to adapt their sending rates at the edge of the network.
 Inside a single Autonomous System (AS), routers run shortest-path routing based on link weights.
-Operators tune link weights to minimize a cost function [1].
+Operators monitor the network for congestion, and tune link weights to direct traffic away from congested links [2].
 The current division of labor between the three players slowly evolved over time without any conscious design, resulting in a few shortcomings.
-First, operators tune link weights assuming that the traffic is inelastic and end hosts adapt their sending rates assuming routing is fixed.
-Second, tuning link weights is an indirect way to control traffic flow through a network; further, the linkweight setting problem is NP-hard, forcing operators to resort to heuristics that can lead to highly suboptimal solutions.
-Finally, since this offline optimization occurs at the timescale of hours, it does not adapt to changes in the offered traffic.
+First, operators tune link weights assuming that the traffic is inelastic, and end hosts adapt their sending rates assuming routing is fixed, leading to suboptimal interactions [3].
+Second, tuning link weights is an indirect way to control traffic flow through a network; further, the link-weight setting problem is NP-hard, forcing operators to resort to heuristics that can lead to highly suboptimal solutions [4].
+Finally, since this offline optimization occurs at the timescale of hours, it does not adapt to changes in the offered traffic, causing an inefficient use of the underlying resources.